mavryk-network/mavryk-protocol/docs/developer/proposal_testing.rst

 ``--block <block_hash>`` that instructs the command to check that the hash of the last block in the imported chain is ``<block_hash>``.
-This mechanism helps the developer to check that the imported chain contains blocks that are part of the current main chain of the Tezos network.
+This mechanism helps the developer to check that the imported chain contains blocks that are part of the current main chain of the Mavryk network.
 The snapshots websites normally provide the hash of the last block in a given snapshot file.
 Although we will not be using the ``--block`` option in this tutorial, the developer is encouraged to check that this prefix corresponds to the hash of a real block in Mainnet.